 Baking is not native to Indian culture, eating buns are not traditional here.
 India is known for its flat breads but how come Mumbai has come to known for its pav bhaji ?
 Probably a gift from Portuguese who has influenced the Indian food in a great way, journey from pao to pav has crossed almost a century and this has become Mumbai’s most celebrated dish now.
 Thanks to mill worker’s of a bygone century and white-collar workers of present days, pav bhaji has come a long way.
 Breakfast, lunch or dinner it will never leave you hungry.

 Making bhaji or the vegetable mish mash (not curry) is simple yet it is tricky enough to get the right flavours.
 I still remember the first time when I made the bhaji, it was good as per my standards.
-My husband who is from Mumbai did not say anything much other than a polite ‘good” and I understood it was not “good”.
+My husband who is from Mumbai did not say anything much other than a polite ‘good” and I understood it was not that “good”.
 Four months later he booked the tickets for Mumbai and said “let me show you my city – amchi Mumbai” and that was the beginning… Years later I have perfected it with multiple level of experiments.
 Now even a Mumbaikar authenticates it too.
 Need I say more ?

 Recipe for buttery buns has been adapted from King Arthur’s golden pull apart butter buns.